Papers of Arthur L. Littleworth

 Language of Materials

-California lawyer Arthur L. Littleworth (b.
-1923) served as Special Master on the Kansas v.
+California lawyer Arthur L. Littleworth (1923-2021) served as special master on the Kansas v.
 Colorado Supreme Court case from 1987 until its conclusion in 2009.
 The case was tried in four parts, and Littleworth wrote five reports during the course of the case.
 This collection documents the case in its entirety, through trial transcripts, exhibits, and pleadings, as well as correspondence, financial papers, trial notes, report drafts, final reports, and publicity.
 Due to the nature of the case, most aspects of the Arkansas River and some of its reservoirs and tributaries are covered, including streamflow, groundwater wells, and the Arkansas River Compact.
 Two files in the collection are restricted.
+A portion of the collection is digitized and online.

 The original order of the collection was retained with any rearrangement done primarily to achieve chronological order.